DivvyCloud/QuickStart/README.md

 ## Install Docker and Docker-Compose

-First, we need to install Docker and Docker-Compose to use them for our installation.
+First, you need to install Docker and Docker-Compose to use them for your installation.
 (For more information about Docker-Compose, please see https://docs.docker.com/compose/install/)

 After logging into your BotFactory instance, run the following commands to install Docker and Docker-Compose:

 ```bash